OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 ## 1 Chronicles 11:3

-So all the elders of Israel came to the king at Hebron,
+So all the elders of Israel gathered to the king at Hebron,
 and David made a covenant with them in Hebron before the Lord;

 > and they anointed David king over Israel,